INVESTIGATIONS

 The Sudanese Archive could not verify the exact number of fatalities, but the South Belt Emergency Room mentioned in a post on Monday, September 11, 2023, that there were 12 unidentified bodies whose relatives had not come to claim them.
 These individuals did not have identification documents proving their deaths were due to the bombing of Goro Market, and they were to be buried in Anqola graves.
 Images from news sites and the South Belt Emergency Room showed the burial of victims' bodies.

-screenshot of a post by the South Belt Emergency Room, taken by the Sudanese Archive on March 18, 2024.
+A screenshot of a post by the South Belt Emergency Room, taken by the Sudanese Archive on March 18, 2024.

-video posted by the Emergency Room of South Belt claimed to show the bodies of victims of the bombing of Goro Market, transferred to the mortuary of Bashair Hospital, with 18 bodies wrapped in white shrouds except for one body wrapped in a blanket within the hospital.
+A video posted by the Emergency Room of South Belt claimed to show the bodies of victims of the bombing of Goro Market, transferred to the mortuary of Bashair Hospital, with 18 bodies wrapped in white shrouds except for one body wrapped in a blanket within the hospital.

 Another video posted by the room showed what the photographer claimed to be "a grave of a person who was killed in the bombing of Goro Market, with his remains collected and buried on site.”